AnggaR96s/Reforestation/README.md

-## What do you call a fat psychic?
-A four-chin teller.
+## What did the beaver say to the tree?
+It's been nice gnawing you.